pressbooks/pressbooks/docs/installation.md

 IMPORTANT!

 *   Do not install Pressbooks on an existing WordPress blog -- create a new WordPress install instead.
 *   Pressbooks works with PHP 5.6.x and WordPress 4.7.3.
 Lower versions are not supported.
-If you wish to run Pressbooks in an environment where PHP < 5.6, you can add a line to wp-config.php as follows:

-    $pb_minimum_php = '5.4';

-However, we encourage you to upgrade your environment instead as [PHP 5.4 is no longer supported][3].

 *Part 1, WordPress generic:*